r-ush/yugen-landing/README.md

 YuGen is a productivity and self-growth tool.
 The motive of the app is not to dynamically tell you what to do, but it’s is a reflection of your day and gives you control over what to do further.

-The word Yūgen is said to mean “a profound, mysterious sense of the beauty of the universe… and the sad beauty of human suffering”.means
+The word _Yūgen_ is said to mean “a profound, mysterious sense of the beauty of the universe… and the sad beauty of human suffering”.

 YuGen is a very advanced combination of a high complexity ToDo App, Diary and dictaphone that is a perfect fit for any individuals and teams to make use of.